seukseok/oh-in-pe-/README.md

 ## Overview

 The Oh-In-Pe- project is a sound modulation project using the STM32F767 microcontroller.
-It includes features such as an equalizer, piano, and WAV file playback.
+It includes features such as an equalizer, piano, WAV file playback, and FFT spectrum analysis.

 ## Features

 - **Equalizer**: Adjust volume, bass, and treble.
 - **Piano**: Simulate piano keys and play notes.
 - **WAV Playback**: Play audio files from an SD card.
+- **FFT Spectrum Analysis**: Visualize the frequency spectrum of the audio signal.

 ## File Structure